 Most successful CEOs of law firms are professionals who know what skills are necessary to grow their law firm.
 But there are some skills that CEOs should acquire that will help make them more effective leaders.

 Successful CEOs need not lose sight in order to run a law firm effectively.
 Foresight allows them to anticipate problems and deal with them creatively before they occur.
-An effective law firm CEO with self-confidence can deliver unique solutions together with the executive team that efficiently handle bumps in the road.
+An effective law firm CEO with self-confidence can deliver unique solutions together with their executive team to efficiently handle bumps in the road.

 Preparation and scenario building.
 You can't predict the future, but you can play out scenarios that are likely to occur.
 Through this, you can plan how your firm will respond.
 Knowing which steps to take when an event does occur gives your law firm the flexibility it needs to move ahead.